BSV

 1. Network confirmation

-For a new transaction to be included in a block, each computer in the network has to issue a confirmation that the transaction follows valid bitcoin rules, and they signal that confirmation to the network by building a block which contains that transaction and by signalling with their hash rate that they will defend that transaction from being overwritten.
+For a new transaction to be included in a block, each computer in the network has to issue a confirmation that the transaction follows valid bitcoin rules, and they signal that confirmation to the network by building a block which contains that transaction and by signaling with their hash rate that they will defend that transaction from being overwritten.
 Each block added by honest nodes adds an additional layer of security to previous transactions by raising the cost which would be required to rewrite an invalid transaction.

 1. Node